 - Iraq and Afghanistan Veterans of America.
 IAVA.org.

-Note: There are many more veterans organizations that can help you fill out a VA claim form.
+Note: There are many more veterans service organizations that can help you fill out a VA claim form.
 The list above should be enough to help you get started.

 Military Funeral Honors